-[Note: This figure is from "Adaptive Management: the U.S. Department of the Interior Technical Guide" (Williams et al. 2009).]
+[Note: This figure is from "Adaptive Management: the U.S. Department of the Interior Technical Guide" (Williams, Szaro, and Shapiro 2009).]

-The park would commit to a more comprehensive natural resource management program.
+The park would commit to a more powerful natural resource management program.
 In contrast to the important contributions of park managers to large-scale watershed and ecosystem restoration projects that are largely focused outside the park, this program would support implementation of desired conditions described in this general management plan, implement natural resource components of this plan, and contribute to the adaptive management and user capacity components of the plan.
-A current example of adaptive management being implemented that is directly related to the GMP is the seasonal modification to the Snake Bight pole/troll zone that began in the summer of 2013 with an expansion of the Jimmy's Lake idle-speed area during summerearly fall when there are higher water levels in the area.
+A current example of adaptive management being implemented that is directly related to the GMP is the seasonal modification to the Snake Bight pole/troll zone that will have a summer of 2013 expansion of the Jimmy's Lake idle-speed area when there are higher water levels in the area.
 Based on public input and resource assessments of the area, an extension of about 0.25 mile was determined to allow access flexibility while maintaining desired resource and visitor experience conditions for about a four-month period in 2013.
-This extension would continue until implementation of the preferred alternative pole/troll zones that enhances access opportunities in Snake Bight including the year-round expansion of the Jimmy's Lake idle-speed area.
 Program examples include: